mplegaspi/AzureVPNECMP/README.md

 ```

 ## Setup Verification
-After BGP is up, you can check with PowerShell that VPN gateway BGP status. <br>
+After IPsec tunnle is up, you can check with PowerShell that VPN gateway BGP status. <br>
 ```
 Get-AzVirtualNetworkGatewayBGPPeerStatus -VirtualNetworkGatewayName vnet2gw -ResourceGroupName testrg2